iohkedu/cardano-education-program/README.md

 ### [Aiken Module](aiken-module/README.md)

-Explore the Aiken smart contract language and its use in developing Plutus-based applications on Cardano.
+Explore the Aiken smart contract language and its use in developing applications on Cardano.

 ---